Safest Non-Toxic Houseplants for Cats and Dogs

 Scientific Name: Hypocyrta nummularia

-Also known as the Candy Corn Plant.
 This plant does well in a hanging basket, needing 13 hours of bright indirect light (set back in a south window).
 It wants well-drained soil and likes to stay in its pot for as long as possible.
 Beautiful blooms of reds, oranges and yellows.
 This plant is not for the beginner.

 Scientific Name: Plectranthus australis

-Also known as Creeping Charlie, this is a fast growing, well-known houseplant.
+This is a fast growing, well-known houseplant.
 Keep it trimmed for a rounded compact shape.
 The blooms are tiny clusters of white flowers.
 Healthiest in light shade or dappled light.
 It wants regular and even moisture.

 Scientific Name: Saintpaulia spp.